PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 -- stay tuned, as this is going to be of importance later on.

 Most of the time a dataset will hold its samples in a NumPy array.
-However, we have already seens that not only arrays can be used to create a dataset (e.g.  the first example passed the samples as a nested list).
-Actually, the dataset implementation supports multiple samples container type (benfitting from Python being a dynamically typed programming language).
+However, we have already seen that not only arrays can be used to create a dataset (e.g.  the first example passed the samples as a nested list).
+Actually, the dataset implementation supports multiple samples container types (benefitting from Python being a dynamically typed programming language).
 It follows a simple rule to decide what can be stored:

-* If the samples are passed as a list, it is converted into a NumPy array.
+* If samples are passed as a list, it is converted into a NumPy array.
 * All other objects are tested whether they comply with two criteria:

    a.
 It must have a `dtype` attribute that reports the datatype